 The Goddard Library staff is dedicated to providing faculty with the support they need for their teaching, research, and publishing.
 The Clark Faculty Guide provides an overview of many of the opportunities available to all Clark faculty members.

 Library staff provide services and support in the following areas:

-- Library and information literacy instruction — in person, by video conference, or through Moodle — covering topics such as:
+- Library and information literacy instruction — in person, by video conference, or through Canvas — covering topics such as:

 - Identifying topics

 - Using sources appropriately and citing them accurately (including training on citation tools such as Endnote and Zotero)